Maharaja Bir Bikram College

 Maharaja Bir Bikram College or MBB College is a degree college of the Indian state of Tripura, imparting general education in the streams of Science, Commerce and Humanities.
-Established in 1947, it is the oldest college in the state of Tripura with a campus spread over 264 acre.
+Established on 9 September 1947, it is the oldest college in the state of Tripura with a campus spread over 264 acre.
 It is located approximately 3 km from the city center.
-The motto of the college is "Vidayamrtamasnute" (Knowledge is the key to immortality).
+The motto of the college is "Vidyayamrtamasnute" (Knowledge is the key to immortality).
 The college is named after former Maharaja of Tripura State, Bir Bikram Manikya Bahadur.

 History

 Maharaja Bir Bikram Manikya Bahadur, the last king of Tripura, was the architect and founder of this college which was affiliated to University of Calcutta.
 The king had planned to establish a college at Agartala as early as 1937.
-An area of 254 acres of land (mostly Khas land and small acquired position) was earmarked for the college in the eastern part of the-then small capital town of Agartala.
+An area of 254 acres of land (mostly khas land and small acquired position) was earmarked for the college in the eastern part of the-then small capital town of Agartala.
 It was given the name "Vidyapattan".
 Construction began in 1937 for which a trustee board was formed.
 The construction had to be abandoned when World War II broke out and the ground floor was converted into an army hospital for British Army moving to and from Burma.
 Maharaja Bir Bikram College (MBB College) started functioning in 1947 to meet the needs of college students who had migrated to Tripura from erstwhile East Pakistan.
-The-then Regent, Kanchan Prava Devi, responded to the needs of these uprooted Bengali students and almost overnight obtained the affiliation of Calcutta University for IA, ISC, B.A. and B. Com. examination.
+The-then Regent, Kanchan Prava Devi, responded to the needs of these uprooted Bengali students and almost overnight obtained the affiliation of Calcutta University for IA, ISC, BA and BCOM examination.